How To Make a Budget

-In fact, only 40% of American families have a working monthly budget.
-However, budgeting can progressively help you achieve your goals and get out of debt.
+In fact, nearly 80% of American families have a working monthly budget.
+Budgeting can progressively help you achieve your goals and get out of debt.

-Budget-making has actually been linked to building wealth – but what exactly is a budget and how do you create one?
+Budget-making has also been linked to building wealth – but what exactly is a budget and how do you create one?

-Budgeting is the process of creating a workable and solid plan to spend your money.
+Budgeting is the process of creating a workable and solid written plan on how you will spend your money each month.
 Let’s take a closer look at how to create a budget.

 Tip: Creating a budget simply means balancing your expenses with your income to make sure you will have enough money each month.

 A budget ensures you always have enough money for the things you need.
-This is true even if you don’t earn much since you will prioritize your spending.
+This is true even if you have a low income since you will prioritize your spending.

 When you have a budget, your focus will only be on the most important things.

-Mastering how to budget money has another advantage.
+Mastering how to budget has another huge advantage.
 It will prevent you from accumulating debt or help you work your way out of it.

 What is Budget Forecasting and Planning?

-Once you draft your first budgeting plan, you can start using it to keep your personal finances on track.
+Once you draft your first budget plan, you can start using it to keep your personal finances on track.

-You can then find practical steps to even out the highs and lows of your finances.
-Budget planning helps you have a more manageable and pleasant life.
+You can then work on reasonable steps to even out the highs and lows of your finances.
+Budget planning provides financial clarity which helps you have a more manageable and pleasant life.